grafana/pyroscope/docs/sources/configure-client/language-sdks/python.md

 pyroscope.configure(
   application_name    = "my.python.app", # replace this with some name for your application
-  server_address      = "http://my-pyroscope-server:4040", # replace this with the address of your pyroscope server
+  server_address      = "http://my-pyroscope-server:4040", # replace this with the address of your Pyroscope server
   sample_rate         = 100, # default is 100
   detect_subprocesses = False, # detect subprocesses started by the main process; default is False oncpu               = True, # report cpu time only; default is True